Csed-dev/Quizcraft/README.md

 1. **Python 3.12+** installed on your system.
 2. A Google Cloud Project set up with **access to Google APIs** (explained below).
-3. **gen-lang-client-XXXXX.json** file for authentication with Google APIs.
+3. **Google Service Account JSON** file for authentication with Google APIs.
 4. **email_give_edit_permission.json** file for assigning permissions (explained below).
 5. **tesseract** installed and included in your system's PATH (explained below).